cisco/mindmeld/source/userguide/auto_annotator.rst

 Using the Bootstrap Annotator
 ----------------------------
 The :class:`BootstrapAnnotator` speeds up the data annotation process of new queries.
 When a :class:`BootstrapAnnotator` is instantiated a :class:`NaturalLanguageProcessor` is built for your app.
-For each intent, an entity recognizer is training on the existing labelled data.
+For each intent, an entity recognizer is trained on the existing labeled data.
 The :class:`BootstrapAnnotator` uses these entity recognizers to predict and label the entities for your app if you have existing labeled queries.
-The :class:`BootstrapAnnotator` labels the entities for new queries using the train entity recognizer for the given intent after building .
+The :class:`BootstrapAnnotator` labels the entities for new queries using the trained entity recognizer for the given.

 First, ensure that files that you would like to label have the same name or pattern.
-For example, you may label your files :attr:`bootstrap.txt` files across all intents.
+For example, you may label your files :attr:`bootstrap.txt` across all intents.

 Update the :attr:`annotator_class` field in your :attr:`AUTO_ANNOTATOR_CONFIG` to be :class:`BootstrapAnnotator` and set your annotation rules to include your desired patterns.
 You can optionally set the :attr:`confidence_threshold` for labeling in the config as shown below.
 For this example, we will set it to 0.95.
-This means that entities will only be labelled if the entity recoginizer is 95% confident.
+This means that entities will only be labeled if the entity recognizer assigns a confidence score over 95% to the entity.

 .. code-block:: python